The 2021 Jesse H. Jones Award

-For the first time in Jones Award Luncheon history, we would like to honor 12 Global Leaders of Influence who have demonstrated exceptional leadership, made a significant contribution to the international spirit of Houston and made a lasting impact on the community.
+For the first time in Jones Award history, we honored 12 Global Leaders of Influence who had demonstrated exceptional leadership, made a significant contribution to the international spirit of Houston, and built a lasting impact on the community.

 Past Honorees and Speakers